Daily Bible Reading “Paul Returns to Jerusalem” (Galatians 2:1-10)

 by Deborah H. Bateman

-The Book of Philippians: Paul’s Letter to Philippi contains ten Daily Bible Reading lessons.
-Each lesson consists of a brief commentary, the Daily Bible Reading Scripture, several questions for contemplation or discussion, and a prayer for the day to go along with the lesson.
-This is a great Bible study for individual daily devotions or for a group Bible study.
+The Book of 1 Thessalonians: Paul’s First Letter to the Thessalonians contains eight Bible lessons which can be used for personal of group Bible studies.
+Each lesson contains a brief commentary by the author, the Daily Bible Reading Scripture, several questions for contemplation or discussion, and a prayer to go along with the lesson.
+Our desire is that this book will help you to have a better understanding of Paul’s first letter to the Thessalonians.

 For those of you interested in Bible journaling, may I suggest you pick your favorite Bible verse from each lesson and journal about it.
 This will be a great reminder of the lessons you learn as you read and study this book.